 All in all I feel like my purpose truly lies in creating, and being an artist; whatever it may mean from blogging to graphic designing or DiY projects.
 This doesn’t mean I have anything against environmental science, or feel like my degree is a waste; but I feel like I can manage both under the right circumstances, and given the opportunity.

 As you can see it wasn’t easy *and it’s still not* fulfilling my purpose, but the secret is NOT TO GIVE UP.
 If you give up, you’ve lost and society wins.
 You’ve fell captive to their norms, and would go on to be another statistic, is that what you want?

 This in no way means that I have my life together *because I don’t*, but it’s a major start.
-Figuring out your purpose, and making goals/plans toward fulfilling it.
+Take some time to figure out your purpose, and write down your goals/plans toward fulfilling them.
 If it’s just in your head it’s mainly a wish, but writing it out step-by-step on paper makes a huge difference.

 - “I want to inspire people.
 I want someone to look at me and say because of you I didn’t give up.”

 - “I was born to do more than just pay bills, and die.”

 - “Don’t work 8 hours for a company then go home and not work on your own goals.
 You’re not tired, you’re uninspired.”

 These are just a few quotes which stuck with me, and keep me going.
 Hopefully you feel the same way.

 There is more to life than a 9-5!